saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 #### **Setting the Location of Your Mobile App**

-If the app you want to test has been uploaded to a location other than Sauce Storage, you need to specify this location for `app`, and make sure that this location is accessible to Sauce Labs browsers.
-For example, `caps.setCapability("app","sauce-storage:mapp.zip");`.
+If the app you want to test has been uploaded to a location other than our App Storage, you need to specify this location for `app`, and make sure that this location is accessible to Sauce Labs browsers.
+For example, `caps.setCapability("app","storage:filename=mapp.zip");`.

 #### **Setting the `automationName` for Android Apps**